Course Content and Outcome Guide for SPA 250

 - Special Fee:

 Course DescriptionContinues the work of first year Spanish, reviewing, expanding, and perfecting pronunciation, structure, and vocabulary for the purpose of active communication.
 Includes practice in reading and writing.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of first year Spanish at college level or instructor permission.
 Completion of SPA 250-251 is equivalent to SPA 201-202-203.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students should be able to:

 1. Handle a limited number of uncomplicated communicative tasks in straightforward social s ituations.

 2. Communicate more effectively with some rephrasing and circumlocution with native speakers accustomed to dealing with non-native

 3. Further develop discourse to narrate and describe in more detail and length using a variety of time frames and modes with greater

 4. Recognize and interpret cultural behaviors and attitudes within the Spanish speaking world in relation to ones own cultural perspective.